-1. How does the recertification of my filters work?
+1. How does the recalibration of my filters work?

-Hints for the return and recertification of your reference materials can be found in the product catalog "Certified Reference Materials for UV / Vis Spectroscopy" on page 55.
+Hints for the return and recalibration of your reference materials can be found in the product catalog "Certified Reference Materials for UV / Vis Spectroscopy" on page 55.

 PDF CRM Product Catalog